SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

 ### .gr2 objects/armatures/characters import settings:
 * **Import Collision Mesh**: old option that used to be only available in the importer's file browser.
-* **Name Imported Objects as Filenames**: typically, the imported mesh's (or main mesh's) "art name" matches the filename, but not always, which leads to issues if using the former.
-Ticking it solves an failure when assembling Nautolan Player Characters.
+* **Name Imported Objects as Filenames**: typically, the imported object or its main mesh's "art name" matches the filename, but not always, which leads to issues if using the former.
+Ticking it solves a failure when assembling Nautolan Player Characters.
 * **'Apply' Axis Conversion**: does the Z-is-Up x=90º rotation at the mesh level instead of at the object level.
 * **Scale Imported Objects/Characters**: scales all object/armature imports by a factor at the mesh level, which avoids dealing with scale inheritance (for example, between armatures and children objects) in its entirety.
-* **Scale factor**.
+* **Scale factor**: the one applied when the aforementioned option is activated.

 ### .jba animations import settings:

 * **Ignore Facial Bones' Translation data**: old option that used to be only available in the importer's file browser.
+That data doesn't work well, so, typically we ignore it.
-* **Delete 180º Rotation**: deletes the 'bip01' bone's keyframes and changes its rotation so that animations don't turn the characters away from us.
+* **Delete 180º Rotation**: deletes the 'bip01' bone's keyframes and changes its rotation so that animations don't make the characters face away from us.
-* **Animation Scale factor**:**The .jba animation importer's scale factor is synced to the .gr2 importer's one**, for consistency, but it can be modified manually.
+* **Animation Scale factor**:**The .jba animation importer's scale factor copies the .gr2 importer's one when it's modified**, for consistency, but we can change it manually here.

 ### Preset settings menu: